CalebBunch/imageToAscii/README.md

 # imageToAscii
-Golang code which maps images to thier ascii representations
+Golang code which maps images to their ascii representations